chef-boneyard/chef-fundamentals/slides/introduction/01_slide.md

 * Hacking on Chef, cookbooks and more!
 * Venue varies by location

-.notes If this is a 2 day abbreviated Chef Fundamentals follwed by a community Hack Day event, then this agenda is applicable.
+.notes Discuss any relevant hack day event logistics.
+If no hack day, skip.

 # Course Artifacts

-At the end of the class:
+At the end of the class you will have:

 * Opscode account and Opscode Hosted Chef organization (Chef Server)
 * Workstation setup to work with Opscode Hosted Chef
 * Repository that can be used to get started managing infrastructure as code with Chef

 # About Best Practices

-This course encompasses what we consider best practices.
+This course encompasses what we consider "best practices".

 Many things in Chef have multiple approaches.
 We will focus on one, but may mention others for awareness.